New South Wales federal redistribution

 Arguments made by those in favour of retaining the Division of North Sydney included:

-Augmented Electoral Commission's conclusions: The augmented Electoral Commission acknowledged that the Redistribution Committee’s identification of North Sydney as the electoral division for abolition in this redistribution was significantly affected by the numerical constraints arising from the Electoral Act discussed above.
+Augmented Electoral Commission's conclusions: The augmented Electoral Commission acknowledged that the Redistribution Committee’s identification of North Sydney as the electorate for abolition in this redistribution was significantly affected by the numerical constraints arising from the Electoral Act discussed above.
 The augmented Electoral Commission also acknowledged that, concerning the Division of North Sydney, the Redistribution Committee also had careful regard to its obligation under the Electoral Act to consider other matters, including communities of interest, social, economic, regional or otherwise.
 The augmented Electoral Commission concluded that no better alternative to the Redistribution Committee’s proposal had been identified, whether in objections, comments on objections, in presentations at public inquiry or otherwise.

 In particular, the augmented Electoral Commission observed that: